-It’s Mental Health Awareness Week at the moment and once again I’m seeing messaging I can agree with and get behind while simultaneously finding lacking.
+It’s World Mental Health Day on Sunday and once again I’m seeing messaging I can agree with and get behind while simultaneously finding it lacking.
 Social media has become a massive part of campaigning for obvious reasons – it is a place where we can freely and easily share our experiences.
 My concern, though, is that while we (and by ‘we’ I am referring to charity campaigners, mental health ambassadors, politicians, celebrities and every day social media users) concentrate on hashtags and inspirational quotes, we could be inadvertently minimising and white-washing the experience of mental illness for so many.

 I’ve been through worse when it comes to my mental health.
 When I was 16, I didn’t leave the house for months because my OCD made me fear the very air around me.
 I called my GP, who said that, while she could put me on the waiting list for therapy, it would take at least two years to get an appointment.
 There was nothing she could do – I’m already on the highest dose of medication I can be.
 I’m on my own with it, to see where it leads.